Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 This displays the different motion points, start times, durations and coordinates.
 You can add “+” or remove “-” a motion point by clicking the gradient button.

 Point “1” will always be the Object’s set location.
 There is no path without adding a second point.
-From there, a path can be multiple points.
+From there, a path can have multiple points.

 Distance effects can manipulate the sound Object audible output based on rolloff and reverb effects due to positioning in a Space.
 Distance effects impact the frequency response of an Object.